Miniskirt: Reception

 1969 Mary Quant minidress worn with tights and roll-on girdle.

 Owing to Quant's position in the heart of fashionable "Swinging London", the miniskirt was able to spread beyond a simple street fashion into a major international trend, with not only significant aesthetic value but also considerable political worth.
 The style came into prominence in Australia when Jean Shrimpton wore a short white shift dress, made by Colin Rolfe, on 30 October 1965 at Derby Day, first day of the annual Melbourne Cup Carnival in Australia, where it caused a sensation.
 According to Shrimpton, who claimed that the brevity of the skirt was due mainly to Rolfe's having insufficient material, the ensuing controversy was as much as anything to do with her having dispensed with a hat and gloves, seen as essential accessories in such a conservative society.

 During the 1960s and early '70s, the miniskirt was associated with social progress.
 The rise of the miniskirt in the 1960s coincided with sweeping societal changes, most relevantly the sexual revolution made possible by the introduction of birth control pills in the year 1960, opening the door to more sexual openness, which helped open the door to shorter skirt lengths.
-Also going on were civil rights movements, an international youth movement, increases in women's rights/women's liberation, anti-war movements, anti-colonial liberation movements, consumer rights movements, environmental movements, etc., all vast and mainstream during this period instead of small and marginal as they were during some other time periods.
+Also going on were civil rights movements, an international youth movement, increases in women's rights/women's liberation, anti-war movements, anti-colonial liberation movements, consumer rights movements, environmental movements, etc., all vast and mainstream during this period instead of small and marginal as in some other time periods.
 More casual dress standards were becoming the norm after the formal 1950s, and women were discarding the heavy, constricting undergarments worn in that decade like girdles, corsets, garters, and ultimately even bras, partly under the influence of designers André Courrèges and Rudi Gernreich, who began discouraging bras in the early 1960s.
-Led by Courrèges, high heels were also deemphasized during this period in favor of flat shoes, as they freed the body from an unnatural posture and allowed a comfortable, healthy stride, just as short, flaring skirts and the newly acceptable women's trousers did.
+Led by Courrèges and shoe designer Roger Vivier, high heels were also deemphasized during this period in favor of flat shoes, as they freed the body from an unnatural posture and allowed a comfortable, healthy stride, just as short, flaring skirts and the newly acceptable women's trousers did.
 During the 1960s and early '70s, the then-new miniskirt came to be associated with these societal advances, which is part of the reason there was such strong resistance from many women when the fashion industry tried to declare the miniskirt outmoded in the year 1970.
 Miniskirts of the 1980s and later decades did not have this association, as miniskirts no longer seemed new or unique by that time and the social advances of the 1960s were either long established and in stasis or had been reversed, depending on region and time period.